 Since 2014, he has been head of research at the Institute of Primary and Community Care in Lucerne (http://www.iham-cc.ch/).
 His main areas of research are interprofessional collaborations between health care providers in the community, both within primary care and between primary and specialist care.

-Gerold Stucki is Professor and Chair of the Department of Health Sciences and Health Policy at the University of Lucerne and Director of Swiss Paraplegic Research in Nottwil, Switzerland.
+Gerold Stucki is Professor and Chair of the Department of Health Sciences and Medicine (former Department of Health Sciences and Health Policy) at the University of Lucerne and Director of Swiss Paraplegic Research in Nottwil, Switzerland.
 He is also the Director of the ICF Research Branch, a cooperation partner within the WHO Collaborating Centre for the Family of International Classifications in Germany (at DIMDI), at Swiss Paraplegic Research Nottwil.
 He received his medical education at the University of Berne, Switzerland, and obtained a Master of Science in Health Policy and Management from the Harvard School of Public Health and a diploma in Biostatistics and Epidemiology from the University of McGill, Montréal, Canada.
 In 2012, Prof. Stucki received the honour of becoming a Foreign Associate of the National Academy of Medicine, a part of the United States National Academies whose mission is to serve as adviser to the nation to improve health by consulting on issues relating to biomedical science, medicine, and health.

 Simon Wieser is Professor for Health Economics at ZHAW and leads the health economic research team (since 2006).
 He holds a PhD in economics from University of Zurich.
 His main research interests include the assessment and decomposition of healthcare spending, health economic evaluations, and the development prospective payments systems.
 He has previously worked as a researcher and lecturer at ETH Zurich (1997-2006).